 HOW DO I GET STARTED?

 Scheduling an initial consultation is a good place to start.
-This allows you the opportunity to meet in person, discuss your reasons for seeking support and for us to decide whether I am the appropriate person to offer this support.
+This allows you the opportunity to meet in person or online, discuss your reasons for seeking support and for us to decide whether I am the appropriate person to offer this support.

 HOW IS MY DATA MANAGED?